MEMBERSHIP

 - Life Insurance

-If you’re over 65, don’t rely on Medicare or private health insurance.
+If you are over 65, don’t rely on Medicare or private health insurance to cover these types of expenses.
 Medicare doesn’t pay for custodial care, and private health insurance rarely pays any of the cost of long-term care.

-If you expect to have very little money when you need long-term care services, you might qualify for Medicaid, a government program that pays the medical and long-term care expenses of poor people.
-If you expect to be in that situation, you probably shouldn’t buy long-term care insurance, because your state’s Medicaid program will pay your long-term care expenses.
+If you expect to have very little money available when you need long-term care services, you might qualify for Medicaid, a government program that pays the medical and long-term care expenses of poor people.
+If anticipate being in that situation, you probably shouldn’t buy long-term care insurance, because your state’s Medicaid program will pay your long-term care expenses.
 Buying long-term care insurance would only save the state—not you—money.
 The exception is if you live in California, Connecticut, Indiana, or New York, states that have a Partnership for Long-Term Care program.
 For residents of these four states, buying long-term care insurance does offer an additional benefit.

-If you expect to have a lot of money when you need long-term care services, you also probably shouldn’t buy long-term care insurance.
+If you expect to adequate funds when you need long-term care services, you also probably shouldn’t buy long-term care insurance.
 Instead, you should plan to pay for the care “out of pocket”—that is, as a regular expense.
-One financial advisor suggested in a newspaper interview that if your net worth is in the $1.5 million range, not including the value of your home, you could safely skip buying long-term care insurance and treat long-term care expenses, if they arise, as you do your other bills.
+One financial advisor suggested that if your net worth is at least $1.5 million, not including the value of your home, you could safely skip buying long-term care insurance and treat long-term care expenses, if they arise, as you do your other bills.

-But if you’re under 85—and especially if you’re under 65—that doesn’t mean you should ignore the topic of long-term care insurance because
+But if you are under 85—and especially if you are under 65—this does not mean you should ignore the topic of long-term care insurance.

-So, unless you have so little money that you will qualify for Medicaid, or so much money that you can pay the bills out of your own pocket, you should consider buying long-term care insurance.
+So, unless you have so little money that you will qualify for Medicaid, or so much money that you can pay the bills as part of your daily expenses, you should consider buying long-term care insurance.